 Ph.D. in the History and Theory of Architecture, Binghamton University (SUNY), 2005

 MA in the History and Theory of Architecture, Binghamton University (SUNY), 2002

 BA in Architecture, Yale University, 1975

-Karen L. Rogers is the Associate Dean for Graduate Studies and Research at Auburn University’s College of Architecture, Design and Construction, and Associate Professor at the School of Architecture, Planning and Landscape Architecture.
+Karen L. Rogers is the Acting Dean at Auburn University’s College of Architecture, Design and Construction, and Associate Professor at the School of Architecture, Planning and Landscape Architecture.

 Interest areas in research and practice:

 Her research is based on the comparative analysis of patterns of settlement and the priorities in place-making in the Americas.
 She is the recipient of the Henry Luce/American Council of Learned Societies dissertation fellowship in American Art and Architecture, and of a Georgia O’Keeffe Museum Research Center Resident Scholarship in American Modernism; she has also received numerous awards for excellence in research and teaching.